 Stitch length is the length of each stitch in your design.
 The longer the stitch length, the higher the quality will be.
 The shorter the stitch length, the lower the quality will be.

 Underlay is an essential factor in determining the quality of your embroidery.
 Underlay is what gives your embroidery stability and prevents it from puckering or shifting.
 The better the underlay, the higher the quality of your embroidery will be.
-So, the underlay you select will directly affect the quality of your embroidery.
-The type of surface you choose will also affect the quality.

-How should I prepare for digitizing?
+How Should I Prepare for Digitizing?

 There are a few factors you should take into consideration when preparing for digitizing, such as the quality of your design, the size of your design, and the fabric you’ll be embroidering on.
 Let’s take a closer look at each of these factors.